 A 2015 panel discussion moderated by Professor Elizabeth Hinton at the Hutchins Center for African and African American Research at Harvard University looked at the movement for racial equity in St. Louis, Missouri.
+You can read the discussion, which was published in the journal Transition, here.
 Panelists included Percy Green II, Robin D. G. Kelley, Tef Poe, George Lipsitz, and Jamala Rogers.
 Professor Hinton began:

 Elizabeth Hinton: History tells us that it takes, and that it will take, generations of striving, organizing, and mobilizing to fight for the kind of world that we want to see.
 And these distinct generational approaches play out in all of your work within the black liberation movement.